nateroe/moire/README.md

 ## Overview

 Moiré Exploré is a powerful WebGL-based creative coding tool that generates dynamic moiré patterns by overlapping grid layers with wave perturbations.
-The app features a comprehensive set of controls allowing users to create complex visual patterns, animate them using a keyframe system, and share their creations with others through an efficient state encoding URL system.
+The app features a comprehensive set of controls allowing users to create complex visual patterns, animate them using a keyframe system, and share their creations with others through an efficient URL state encoding system.

 ## Features

-Here is your reformatted list with dashes instead of numbers:
+This project includes the following features:

 * **Moiré Pattern Generation**: Core grid-based pattern system with multiple overlapping grid layers
 * **Wave Perturbations**: Dynamic wave effects that distort grid patterns